 Audio quality is super important.

 If you don’t have a great headset and microphone yet, order one today.
 We send instructions asking for our guests to wear them and that bit of advice has been ignored more than once.
-It makes recording, editing and producing a lot harder.
+It makes recording, podcast editing, and producing a lot harder.
 And the audience is less likely to stick with the episode to hear the great content.
 Thereby always take care of the audio system.

 5. Be fully present during the interview.